 Morning Sevas: The below Poojas are performed in the morning hours between 4 AM to 7 AM.

-- Rudrabhishek – The Pooja is dedicated to Lord Shiva who is worshiped as fire or Rudra.
+- Rudrabhishek – The Pooja is for Lord Shiva in the form of Rudra.
 The puja wipes out all sins and purifies the atmosphere.
 It also removes all sorts of planetary related ill-occurrences.

-- Laghurudrabhishek – This Abhishek is done to resolve issues related to health and wealth.
-It is also done to remove the bad effects of planets in the horoscope.
+- Laghurudrabhishek – This Abhishek resolves issues related to health and wealth.
+It also removes the bad effects of planets in the horoscope.

 - Shodasopachar Pooja – These are the sixteen traditional steps that are performed in a Pooja ideally to any Lord.